 Funny looking thing, the original Kia Soul.
 Like a Land Rover Defender crossed with a mini people carrier.
 It never really caught on over here, but Americans loved it and bought loads of them.
-So there’s an all-new Soul here for 2014.
+An all-new one was launched in 2014.
 And it looks… um, rather like the old one.
 Moving on….?

 Well, hold on.
 It does at least look sleeker than the old one.
 Body detailing is neater and the lower roofline takes away the old tip-over top-heavy look.
 That’s all relative, of course.
 Really, the child who’s drawn it has simply got handier with the felt tips (and found some vivid new colours).

 Basing the Soul on the fine platform of the Cee’d is a good start.
 Its neat multi-link rear suspension has got lost along the way, but most of the other bits are present – so, although Kia’s given it a very soft and supple tune, it’s still confident and hangs on gamely in corners.
 And the benefit of going soft is making the ride pillowy: in town, the new Soul does a great job at soaking up city scars.